- Destination: Amsterdam

 Prices for this tour are on request.
 Due to the extreme changes in prices of hotels in Amsterdam, it is impossible for us to give a fixed price for this tour.
 Early booking is adviced and can result in a more favorable price.

 During this trip we’ll show you many different aspects of Amsterdam.
 Of course we’ll take you along the famous canals, through the old city center, along many of the sights, which you can view together with the other tourists.
 Apart from that however, we also take you through the green belt that you can find around Amsterdam.
-We’ll walk through the Amsterdamse Bos (Amsterdam woords), an old very big park, with many a stately tree and picturesque ponds, we’ll take you along a village of houseboats.
+We’ll walk through the Amsterdamse Bos (Amsterdam woords), an old very big park, with many a stately tree and picturesque ponds and we’ll take you along a village of houseboats.
 Another day we’ll guide you through Het Twiske, a nature area with large water bodies and large areas with reeds.
 Nature very typical for this part of Holland.
 From there you can walk back into Amsterdam along an old canal.
 On your final day we’ll take you along the Amstel, the river that gave Amsterdam its name.
 From the Amstel we’ll take you through some urban areas of Amsterdam and a little more through the city center to make the experience complete.

 Walk through the Amsterdamse Bos (Amsterdam woods) (18 km)